Climate and Average Weather Year Round in Porto Portugal

 The average daily incident shortwave solar energy experiences extreme seasonal variation over the course of the year.

 The brighter period of the year lasts for 3.1 months, from May 17 to August 21, with an average daily incident shortwave energy per square meter above 6.6 kWh.
-The brightest day of the year is July 6, with an average of 7.9 kWh.
+The brightest month of the year in Porto is July, with an average of 7.8 kWh.

-The darker period of the year lasts for 3.6 months, from October 25 to February 15, with an average daily incident shortwave energy per square meter below 2.9 kWh.
-The darkest day of the year is December 25, with an average of 1.7 kWh.
+The darker period of the year lasts for 3.7 months, from October 25 to February 15, with an average daily incident shortwave energy per square meter below 2.9 kWh.
+The darkest month of the year in Porto is December, with an average of 1.7 kWh.

 The topography within 2 miles of Porto contains significant variations in elevation, with a maximum elevation change of 571 feet and an average elevation above sea level of 272 feet.
 Within 10 miles contains significant variations in elevation (1,247 feet).
 Within 50 miles contains very significant variations in elevation (4,695 feet).